Auto Cherry-Picker: Learning from High-quality Generative Data Driven by Language: Introduction

-Thus, previous works explore how to generate training examples for various tasks conditioned on various references, such as captioning~\cite{lian2024llmgrounded}, layout guidance~\cite{chen2023geodiffusion,wang2024instancediffusion}, reference masks~\cite{liu2019pixel,tan2023diffss}, and reference image~\cite{ye2023seggen}.
+Previous works have explored generating samples via different types of references, such as captions~\cite{lian2024llmgrounded}, bounding boxes~\cite{wang2024instancediffusion}, instance masks~\cite{liu2019pixel,tan2023diffss}, and reference images~\cite{ye2023seggen}.
 In particular, InstanceDiffusion~\cite{wang2024instancediffusion} generates images with precise instance-level control, including attribute binding and localization, while maintaining high fidelity conditioned on detailed instances.
-However, these data generation approaches still rely on manual annotations.
-In addition, due to the \textit{inherent randomness} of generative models, the quality of generated data tends to vary, potentially impairing the effectiveness of using this data to train downstream tasks.
-Consequently, appropriate quality assessment metrics must be employed to filter out the synthetic data, which has not been extensively studied.
-Therefore, as illustrated in Figure~\ref{fig:method-comp}, current methods are limited by expensive manual annotations and a lack of effective quality assessment metrics.
-This study aims to explore a new generation pipeline that does not require real textual or visual annotations, such as captions and layouts.
-To solve this issue, several essential questions are raised: 1) How can we reduce the reliance on annotations, including caption and layout?
+However, these approaches still rely on \textit{manual} annotations, limiting their scalability and diversity in generating large-scale training datasets for downstream tasks.
+In addition, due to the \textit{inherent randomness} of generative models, the quality of generated data tends to vary, potentially impairing the effectiveness of using this data to train downstream tasks~\cite{he2022synthetic}.
+Consequently, appropriate quality assessment metrics must be employed to rule out low-quality synthetic samples.
+At the image level, current semantic-based metrics, such as CLIP-Score~\cite{he2022synthetic}, fall short in precisely assessing dense annotations, while detector-based metrics~\cite{suri2023gen2det} struggle to capture detailed descriptions and finer relationships between objects.
+At the layout level, existing methods are constrained by predefined rules~\cite{NEURIPS2023_f8ad010c} and often neglect to consider other reasonable candidates~\cite{inoue2023layoutdm}.
+As illustrated in Fig.~\ref{fig:method-comp}, current methods face limitations due to costly ground truth annotations and a lack of effective quality assessment metrics.
+To solve these issues, several essential questions are raised: 1) How can we reduce the reliance on annotations, including caption and layout, while aligning closely with real data distributions?
 2) How do we measure the quality for multiple instances, and can we propose a new metric to select good ones?
 3) Does the proposed metric reflect the final downstream performance when used for training?